 Spartanburg Methodist College evaluates incoming students on the basis of academic performance and specialized tests and subsequently places them in the appropriate courses.
 Some students will be required to take transitional course work to improve their skills and increase their opportunity for success in college-level work.
 Students may appeal placement into transitional courses by written petition to Dr. Ben Sloop for Math placement or Dr. Bethany Perkins for English placement.
-Their decisions may be appealed to the Executive Vice President for Academic Affairs whose decision is final.
+Their decisions may be appealed to the Provost whose decision is final.
 Placement appeals must be supported by written documentation establishing the student's ability to do acceptable college work without completing the Transitional Studies courses.